 4670.
 Family Law (3).
-Pr., junior or senior standing or permission of instructor.

 Examination of the law impacting family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse, illegitimacy, termination of parental rights, separation agreements, support agreements, and the rights of the parties involved.

 4680.
 Torts (3).